slatedocs/slate/source/includes/_kuzzleDataCollection.md

 #### Callback response

-Resolves to a `JSON object` containing:
+Resolves to an object containing:

 - the total number of retrieved documents
 - a `array` of `KuzzleDocument` objects